matsn0w/IIS-EmergencyLS-ELS-FiveM/README.md

 ## Key Features

 * Sirens and lights synced across the entire server
-* Easy configuration per vehicle
-* Create your own light patterns
+* Customizable light patterns per vehicle
 * Use native game sirens or use your own with [WMServerSirens](https://github.com/Walsheyy/WMServerSirens)
 * A simple yet comprehensive configuration
 * Support for 3 different light stages
 * Support for up to 4 different sirens per vehicle
+* Optional light reflections around the vehicle
+* Indicator controls
+* Customizable key binds

 *...and more!*